-We would like to shine the next Student Spotlight on a member of the Class of 2020, Katrina Valeri.
+We would like to shine the next Bison Spotlight on a member of the Class of 2020, Katrina Valeri.
 She is a native of Middleton, Massachusetts and a Criminal Justice major with a minor in Psychology.
-Here on the Hill, Katrina is a Residential Assistant, member of the Nichols College Women’s Softball team, part of the Institute for Women’s Leadership and mentor in the Big Brother Big Sister program.
+Here on The Hill, Katrina is a Residential Assistant, member of the Nichols College Women’s Softball team, part of the Institute for Women’s Leadership and mentor in the Big Brother Big Sister program.
 If you see the Bison Shuttle driving around campus, give a wave as it might be Katrina.
 A fun fact about Katrina is that she was born on Christmas day.

 This past summer, Katrina completed an internship with the Salem Police Department in Salem, Massachusetts.
 Her role was a Criminal Investigative Division Intern.
 One of the main things she completed was performing fingerprint classifications.